Tristan Sturrock: Television

 Sturrock is an associate artist at Bristol Old Vic Theatre where he played Long John Silver in Sally Cookson's Treasure Island and in her critically acclaimed Peter in Peter Pan (Christmas 2012) He played Pongo in 101 Dalmatians (Tobacco Factory).
 He also played the Friar in Tom Morris's Juliet and her Romeo.
+More recently he played Cyrano in Cyrano de Bergerac at the Bristol Old Vic also directed by Morris.